 12. Buy in bulk when it makes sense

-If you are sure that you will use all of it, then buy it bulk!
-We buy in bulk staples such as rice, garbage bags, or tomato sauce because we know we’re going to use them.
+If you are sure that you will use all of an item, then buy in bulk!
+We buystaples such as rice, garbage bags, or tomato sauce n bulk because we know weโre going to use them.

 Always, always compare prices by unit to make sure you are truly saving money.